dcavar/nlp-lab.github.io/quantumnlp/README.md

 The Quantum NLP project in the NLP Lab is currently a reading group focusing on the most recent papers in Quantum NLP.
 Our goal is to familiarize everybody with the different tools and environments for QNLP.

-The reading group meets independently of the NLP Lab weekly meeting.
+The reading group meets independently of the NLP Lab weekly meeting at [IU-B](https://www.indiana.edu/).
 If you want to join this meeting, contact [Damir Cavar] directly.

 The papers we are reading are: